PhD in Chemistry

-Current position: Senior Scientist at the CSIR Institute of Minerals and Materials Technology, India
+Current position: Principal Scientist at the CSIR Institute of Minerals and Materials Technology, and Associate Professor at Academy of Scientific and Innovative Research, India

 CV as submitted for the Green Talents award (2011):